AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 * **Quiz attempted:** The status is reported as Complete if learners attempt the quiz irrespective of whether they pass or fail the quiz.
 * **Quiz passed or limit reached:** The status is reported as Complete if learners pass the quiz or have taken all the attempts.
 For example, if the number of attempts set in the course is two, and:

-            o   If learners take the first attempt and pass, then the status is reported as Complete and Passed.
+  * If learners take the first attempt and pass, then the status is reported as Complete and Passed.

-            o   If learners take the first attempt and fail, then the status is reported as Incomplete and Failed as the attempt limit is still not reached.
+  * If learners take the first attempt and fail, then the status is reported as Incomplete and Failed as the attempt limit is still not reached.

-            o   If learners retake the quiz and fail, the status is reported as Complete and Failed.
+  * If learners retake the quiz and fail, the status is reported as Complete and Failed.

-            o   If learners attempt the quiz again and pass, the status is reported as Complete and Passed.
+  * If learners attempt the quiz again and pass, the status is reported as Complete and Passed.

 ## Set success criteria {#setsuccesscriteria}

 Similarly, you can define the success criteria for the course.
-A success criterion indicates a learner’s performance as Passed or Failed.
+A success criterion indicates a learner's performance as Passed or Failed.
 If you had created a course in Captivate, you can set the success criteria for the course in the Preferences dialog, as shown below:

 For example, you have uploaded a module that has a quiz in it.
 Now, you have set the Completion Criteria for that module to On Launching content and Success Criteria to Quiz Passed.